 At Stanford University Steve Job’s address commencement in 2005 is one of the most famous speeches “Stay Hungry Stay Foolish”.
-It has been described as 'life-changing” speech.
+It has been described as a 'life-changing” speech.

 No big deal.

 Just three stories.”

 “My biological mother was a young, unwed college graduate student, and she decided to put me up for adoption.
 She felt very strongly that I should be adopted by college graduates, so everything was all set for me to be adopted at birth by a lawyer and his wife.

 Except that when I popped out they decided at the last minute that they really wanted a girl.
 So my parents, who were on a waiting list, got a call in the middle of the night asking: ‘We have an unexpected baby boy; do you want him?’